Dark-Matter-Deficient Galaxies from Collisions: A New Probe of Bursty Feedback and Dark Matter Physics: Tabulated full simulation results

 \section{Tabulated full simulation results}

 We adopt the gas cooling and star formation module provided in the Gadget-4 code.
-Radiative cooling is implemented through tabulated rates for primordial gas, while stars form stochastically from dense gas following the multiphase ISM prescription of Springel \& Hernquist (2003) \cite{Springel:2002uv}.
+Radiative cooling is implemented through tabulated rates for primordial gas, while stars form stochastically from dense gas following the multiphase ISM prescription of \citet{Springel:2002uv}.
 Although our study does not focus on the detailed dynamical processes within UDGs, the efficiency of gas cooling plays a key role in regulating their stability: a lower cooling rate is generally expected to promote stability.
-To demonstrate that our conclusions are robust against variations in the cooling rate, we present the full simulation results in \autoref{Tab:1} for the default cooling rate and in \autoref{Tab:2} for a case with the cooling rate reduced by half.
-In these tables, we identify BDDGs as systems with $M_*(r<10 {\rm kpc}) > 10^{6} M_{\odot}$, reporting their abundance as well as the mass content of the most massive BDDGs in each simulation.
+To demonstrate that our conclusions are robust against variations in the cooling rate, we present the full simulation results in \autoref{Tab:2} for a case with the cooling rate reduced by half.
+In these tables, we identify DMDGs as systems with $M_*(r<10 {\rm kpc}) > 10^{6} M_{\odot}$, reporting their abundance as well as the mass content of the most massive DMDGs in each simulation.